pwndbg/pwndbg/DEVELOPING.md

 ## Enhancing

 Everytime the inferior process stops (and when the `disasm` context section is displayed), we display the next handful of assembly instructions in the dashboard so the user can understand where the process is headed.
-The exact amount is determined by the `context-code-lines` setting.
+The exact amount is determined by the `context-disasm-lines` setting.

 We will be enhancing the instruction at the current program counter, as well as all the future instructions that are displayed.
 The end result of enhancement is that we get a list of `PwndbgInstruction` objects, each encapsulating relevent information regarding the instructions execution.